ecampelo29/ML_Predictions_lessons/README.md

 # ML_lessons
-experimenting with ml prediction on python
+experimenting with ml on python

 In this first project i'll be working with a tradicional dataset to understand the steps of how to build a ml model based on sckit-learn api